daniel-furman/sft-demos/README.md

 ## SFT is the second step in a typical GPT training pipeline

 Below image from "[State of GPTs](https://www.youtube.com/watch?v=bZQun8Y4L2A)" by Andrej Karpathy.
 Key points for SFT:

 * Collect small but high-quality datasets in the form of "prompt" and "ideal responses".
 * Do language modeling on this data, nothing changes algorithmically from pretraining.
 * After training we get an SFT model which can be deployed as assistants (and it works to some extent).
-* The scripts herein perform full-parameter sft (updates each weight in the network).
-Other options include parameter-efficient finetuning, see HuggingFace's [peft](https://github.com/huggingface/peft).
+* The scripts here perform full-parameter sft (updates all weights in the network).
+However, there are other options, such as parameter-efficient finetuning (see HuggingFace's [peft](https://github.com/huggingface/peft)).

 ![training_pipeline](assets/assistant_training_pipeline.png)

 ## Base models and datasets employed

-In this repo, we finetuned small- to medium-sized LLMs on various instruction-following datasets.
+In this repo, we finetune the following base models on various instruction-following datasets.
+Each is open-source and licensed for commercial use.

 * [MPT-7B](https://huggingface.co/mosaicml/mpt-7b) (Apache 2.0)

-Several instruction-following datasets are tested herein.
+We test the following instruction datasets.
 Each is open-source and licensed for commercial use.

 * [timdettmers/openassistant-guanaco](https://huggingface.co/datasets/timdettmers/openassistant-guanaco) (Apache 2.0)
 * [ehartford/dolphin](https://huggingface.co/datasets/ehartford/dolphin) (Apache 2.0)

-## Instruction tuned models
+## Results

-### 1. `dfurman/mpt-7b-instruct-orca`
+### 1. `mpt-7b-instruct-orca`

-This model was finetuned for short-form instruction following.
-It was built by training [MPT-7B](https://huggingface.co/mosaicml/mpt-7b) on the first 100k rows of the [ehartford/dolphin](https://huggingface.co/datasets/ehartford/dolphin) dataset (an open-source implementation of [Microsoft's Orca](https://www.microsoft.com/en-us/research/publication/orca-progressive-learning-from-complex-explanation-traces-of-gpt-4/)).
+This model was built by finetuning [MPT-7B](https://huggingface.co/mosaicml/mpt-7b) on the first 100k rows of the [ehartford/dolphin](https://huggingface.co/datasets/ehartford/dolphin) dataset (an open-source implementation of [Microsoft's Orca](https://www.microsoft.com/en-us/research/publication/orca-progressive-learning-from-complex-explanation-traces-of-gpt-4/)).

 For more details, see the [model card](https://huggingface.co/dfurman/mpt-7b-instruct-orca).

 ![loss_curves](assets/jul_5_23_3_15_00_log_loss_curves.png)

 ### Example prompts and responses